Courses-journey/cpp-cherno/README.md

 }
 ```

-- if u want to make the string as readonly pass it using const refrence
+- if u want to make the string as readonly pass it using const reference

 ```c++
 void printMe(const std::string& text)